 DoubleTree by Hilton

 Located right off the Marsha Sharp Freeway, this recently renovated building is set to open in early 2021.
 The DoubleTree by Hilton will offer a restaurant and bar in the lobby, meeting space, a fitness center for those looking to maintain their workout routine and an indoor pool among other amenities offered.
-The average price per night at this must-stay will begin at $154 per night.

 If you are more of an Airbnb person, don’t worry!
 There are a plethora of options that pay tribute to local legends, like this one!